Global and local properties of finite groups with only finitely many central units in their integral group ring: Local properties of groups

-\begin{remark} Using Cayley's $2$-complement theorem together with the previous proposition we obtain: Let $G$ be a \cut\ group with order only divisible by the primes $2$ and $3$ and let $P \in \Syl_3(G)$.
-If a Sylow $2$-subgroup of $G$ is cyclic, then $P$ is \cut. \end{remark}
+\begin{remark} Since the examples of Isaacs and Navarro of rational groups with non-rational Sylow $2$-subgroups are of order $2^9\cdot 3$, one might be tempted to think that \cut\ groups of order $2\cdot 3^a$ could serve to find examples of \cut\ groups whose Sylow $3$-subgroups are not \cut.
+However this is not the case.
+Indeed, using Cayley's {normal} $2$-complement theorem together with the previous proposition we obtain that if $G$ is a \cut\ group with order only divisible by the primes $2$ and $3$ and with cyclic Sylow $2$-subgroups (for example $|G|=2\cdot 3^a$), then any Sylow $3$-subgroup of $G$ is \cut. \end{remark}

 \begin{theorem} Let $G$ be a \cut\ group and $P \in \Syl_3(G)$.
 Then $P$ is also \cut, provided one of the following holds: \begin{enumerate} \item $G$ is supersolvable, \item $G$ is a Frobenius group, \item $G$ is simple, \item $G$ is of odd order and $\O_3(G)$ is abelian. \end{enumerate} \end{theorem}